lij55/gpdb/README.conda.md

 Make sure "--with-python" parameter exists.
 Because the default Python is the Anaconda Python, It's done.

 ## Test link path of Python
+In following example, Anaconda is installed to /home/gpadmin/miniconda.
     ldd greenplumdb/lib/postgresql/plpython.so
 	...
 	libpython2.7.so.1.0 => /home/gpadmin/miniconda/lib/libpython2.7.so.1.0 (0x00007f1f3c40c000)